How to Buy a Home If You Don't Qualify For a Mortgage

 As mentioned above, there are a lot of similarities between seller financing and rent-to-own.

-When it comes to seller financing, the buyer's name goes onto the deed of the property once the buyer and seller close on the agreement.
+Regarding seller financing, the buyer's name goes onto the deed of the property once the buyer and seller close on the agreement.

 Thus, homeownership transfers directly to the buyer in the case of seller financing as in a traditional purchase.

-However, once the deadline is reached a renter or buyer can opt out of the purchase.
+However, once the deadline is reached, a renter or buyer can opt out of the purchase.

 How Do You Find a Rent-to-Own or Seller-Financed Listing?